vanstolc/d3_sankey_practice/README.md

 ## 1\.
 Set up the workspace

+This visualization requires three files in your workspace:
+* your data, in .json format
+* the index.html file with your code
+* the javascript file with the Sankey code, which can also be grabbed from an online host

 ## 2\.
 Data Sources

-The Sankey HTML code is straightforward, but requires the data to be inputted in a specific syntax.
+The Sankey HTML code is straightforward but requires the data to be inputted in a specific syntax in order for it to interact nicely with the Sankey JavaScript code.

 I recommend first drawing out a sketch of the process and the flows which will make the following steps easier.
-Then, assign each step a number from 0 to one less than the total number of nodes.
+Assign each step a number from 0 to one less than the total number of nodes.

 First, you create an array named ```"nodes" ```which contains all of the steps in your process and assigns their names.
 Write these in the order you determined in the sketch.